ychu196/chicago_scan/README.md

 # chicago_scan

-chicago school of AI Health hackathon
+A better way of improving skin health and early skin cancer risk detection

-Improving skin health and early skin cancer detection
+By developing an inclusive, easy to use, mobile application and prototype skin cancer risk model, we created a comprehensive skin health solution.
+It includes features for checking skin health, forming healthy habits, and getting connected to health providers.